rschroll/beru/_posts/2013-08-14-reading-files-with-a-c++-plugin-in-qml.md

 ### Use with Qt Creator

 If you open the `filereader.pro` file with Qt Creator, it will open the whole project for you.
 It will give you a configuration screen; just accept the defaults.
 Qt Creator likes to use "shadow builds", wherein the build happens in a completely separate directory.
 I can see places where this would be useful, but here it would interfere with the QML file finding the libraries.
-Disable them by clicking on the *Project* tab and delecting *Shadow build* under *General*.
+Disable them by clicking on the *Project* tab and deselecting *Shadow build* under *General*.

 Now if you click the run arrow, everything should build, but you'll get that dialog I showed at the beginning of this post.
 For *Command*, enter `qmlscene`.
 For *Arguments*, `-I . app.qml`.
 With a bit of luck, everything will just work.